RunCor399/EZWarehouse_SoftwareEngineering/GUIPrototype.md

 <img src="gui_images/admin_area.png" alt="Admin area" width="600"/>

 Accessing to the administration Area, with admin permissions, it is possible to view the user list of the applications.
-It is possible to select a user to view all the information, search a user by name, edit users' data, add a new user or delete an existing user.
+It is possible to select a user to view all the information, search a user by name, view users' data, add a new user or delete an existing user.
 The confirm of a delete is asked by a Alert Dialog window.
 It is possible to go back to home window clicking *back* button.
+If a user without admin permission accesses to admin area, he jumps to his own profile page

 ### New user